ryanquinnnelson/CMU-02718-HW5/README.md

 while |Fc| < |Df|:

-	Smin : set of min coverage peptides from design set using p_current as p_min
+	Smin : set of peptides in min_design set using p_current as p_min

-	Sbal : set of peptides added to balanced design set
+	Sbal : set of peptides in matching bal_design set which are not in Smin

 	if Fc does not contain all peptides in Smin: